-ISNR now publishes their NeuroRegulation in an open-access, online format.
-This inaugural edition is packed with good information including: the ADHD articles by Rex Cannon, PhD, BCN and H. Edmund Pigott, PhD: Neurofeedback is the Best Available First-Line Treatment for ADHD: What is the Evidence for this Claim? and Neurofeedback Requires Better Evidence of Efficacy Before It Should be Considered a Legitimate Treatment for ADHD: What is the Evidence for this Claim?.
+The inaugural edition included: the ADHD articles by Rex Cannon, PhD, BCN and H. Edmund Pigott, PhD: Neurofeedback is the Best Available First-Line Treatment for ADHD: What is the Evidence for this Claim? and Neurofeedback Requires Better Evidence of Efficacy Before It Should be Considered a Legitimate Treatment for ADHD: What is the Evidence for this Claim?.
 Additionally Nancy Wigton, BCN and Genomary Krigbaum authored “When Discussing Neurofeedback, Does Modality Matter?

 Heart rate variability biofeedback: how and why does it work? by Paul M. Lehrer, PhD, BCB and Richard Gevirtz, PhD, BCB.

 A healthy heart is not a metronome: an integrative review of the heart's anatomy and heart rate variability by Fredric Shaffer, PhD, BCB, Rollin McCraty, PhD and Christopher L. Zerr.

 Take advantage of the CE opportunities offered by AAPB webinars, both live and recorded sessions!

 Join them in Austin, TX for the 46th Annual Scientific Meeting - March 11 - 14, 2015 in Austin, TX.